1.1 Purpose of the BARC Charter

 - receiving and reviewing the reports of the external auditors.

-On any matter within the Committee’s charter, any member of Export Finance Australia’s staff has access to the Chair of the Committee.
+On any matter within the Committee’s charter, any Export Finance Australia employee has access to the Chair of the Committee.

-Any access to Export Finance Australia’s staff and business records required by the Committee in order to fulfil its charter will be arranged through the Managing Director & CEO or Chief Financial Officer.
+Any access to Export Finance Australia’s employee and business records required by the Committee in order to fulfil its charter will be arranged through the Managing Director & CEO, Chief Financial Officer or Board Secretary.

 The Chair of the Committee will provide a report to the Board following each meeting.
 In addition, the Committee will provide: